Entropic Matching for Expectation Propagation of Markov Jump Processes: Abstract

 \section{Abstract}

-This paper addresses the problem of statistical inference for latent continuous-time stochastic processes, which is often intractable, particularly for discrete state space processes described by Markov jump processes.
-To overcome this issue, we propose a new tractable inference scheme based on an entropic matching framework that can be embedded into the well-known expectation propagation algorithm.
+We propose a novel, tractable latent state inference scheme for Markov jump processes, for which exact inference is often intractable.
+Our approach is based on an entropic matching framework that can be embedded into the well-known expectation propagation algorithm.
 We demonstrate the effectiveness of our method by providing closed-form results for a simple family of approximate distributions and apply it to the general class of chemical reaction networks, which are a crucial tool for modeling in systems biology.
-Moreover, we derive closed form expressions for point estimation of the underlying parameters using an approximate expectation maximization procedure.
-We evaluate the performance of our method on various chemical reaction network instantiations, including a stochastic Lotka-Voltera example, and discuss its limitations and potential for future improvements.
-Our proposed approach provides a promising direction for addressing complex continuous-time Bayesian inference problems.
+Moreover, we derive closed-form expressions for point estimation of the underlying parameters using an approximate expectation maximization procedure.
+We evaluate our method across various chemical reaction networks and compare it to multiple baseline approaches, demonstrating superior performance in approximating the mean of the posterior process.
+Finally, we discuss the limitations of our method and potential avenues for future improvement, highlighting its promising direction for addressing complex continuous-time Bayesian inference problems.

-\section{Introduction}
+\section{INTRODUCTION}

-\Acp{mjp} play a crucial role for modeling diverse phenomena in various domains, including finance \cite{mamon2007hidden}, engineering \cite{bolch2006queueing}, and biology \cite{anderson2015stochastic}.
-In the field of systems biology, \acp{mjp} find particular significance, offering powerful modeling capabilities for complex systems, such as \acp{crn} \cite{anderson2015stochastic}.
+\Acp{mjp} play a crucial role for modeling diverse phenomena in various domains, including finance \citep{mamon2007hidden}, engineering \citep{bolch2006queueing}, and biology \citep{anderson2015stochastic}.
+In the field of systems biology, \acp{mjp} find particular significance, offering powerful modeling capabilities for complex systems, such as \acp{crn} \citep{anderson2015stochastic}.
 By incorporating prior knowledge of the dynamic nature of underlying processes, \ac{mjp} models can efficiently extract valuable insights and facilitate understanding and control of these intricate systems.
 This becomes particularly crucial when dealing with latent processes, where only partial information about the desired quantities of interest is available.
 The resulting inverse problem presents significant challenges, requiring the solution of the underlying Bayesian filtering and smoothing problem.